Mido (footballer): Retirement and post-retirement career

 His retirement from football was announced in June 2013.

 Prior to his retirement, Mido was named Honorary Life President of the Old Wykehamist Football Club, a club for alumni of Winchester College and one of the founding member clubs of the Arthurian League.

 After his retirement, Mido turned to analysing Premier League matches as well as Champions league matches on Al Jazeera Sports channels.
 He also has his own show on AlHayat TV as well as an on-line show on FilGoal.
 He later hosted (أوضة اللبس) on Al-Nahar.

+In January 2026, Mido sparked controversy after claiming on a podcast that "magic and red mercury" and religious figures influenced Africa Cup of Nations team rituals and squad selections, suggesting this affected his exclusion from the 2010 squad.
+His remarks drew criticism for questioning the legitimacy of Egypt's achievements, leading the Supreme Council for Media Regulation to bar him from media appearances pending an investigation.
+Mido defended his comments, saying they were taken out of context.

 Managerial career

 Zamalek

 Although he received numerous offers from teams like Paris Saint-Germain Youth Academy and Egyptian team Al-Masry but turned them down.
 He was appointed as Zamalek head coach after the firing of Helmy Toulan on 21 January 2014, despite being only 30 years old.

 Mido led his team to the third place in the 2013–14 Egyptian Premier League and secured a place in the 2015 CAF Confederation Cup after a 1–0 loss to his rival Al-Ahly, 2–1 loss to Alexandria side Smouha and then a 2–0 win over Petrojet.

 Mido succeeded to win the Egypt Cup and secure the cup title for the second year in row, by beating Smouha 1–0, making him the youngest manager to win a trophy with his team in Egypt.
 On 29 July 2014, Mido was replaced by Hossam Hassan as the manager of Zamalek.